Construction of Hadamard states by characteristic Cauchy problem: Introduction

 is a homeomorphism.
-Moreover, if $\dim M\geq 4$ then $T(C_0^\infty(\Sigma_0)\oplus C_0^\infty(\Sigma_0) )$ is dense in $|D_s|^{\12}L^2(\tilde C)$. \end{theoreme}
+Moreover, if $\dim M\geq 4$ then $T(C_0^\infty(\Sigma_0)\oplus C_0^\infty(\Sigma_0) )$ is dense in $|D_s|^{-\12}L^2(\tilde C)$. \end{theoreme}

-The first part of Thm. \ref{thm:charcauchy} provides in fact the solution to the characteristic Cauchy problem
+{The first part of Thm. \ref{thm:charcauchy} is equivalent to the existence and uniqueness of solutions in $M_{1}$ of the characteristic Cauchy problem:

-Our proof proceeds by reduction to a case already considered by H\"ormander in \cite{Ho}, namely when the characteristic surface is the graph of a Lipschitz function defined on a \emph{compact} domain.
+The proof proceeds by reduction to a case already considered by H\"ormander in \cite{Ho}, namely when the characteristic surface is the graph of a Lipschitz function defined on a \emph{compact} domain.
+Beside \cite{Ho} there is a considerable literature on the characteristic Cauchy problem for the Klein-Gordon equation, for example \cite{BW,cagnac,dossa,nicolas2}, let us also mention related works on the Dirac equation \cite{nicolas,HN,joudioux}.
+The first part of Thm. \ref{thm:charcauchy} could actually also be deduced from \cite[Thm.
+23]{BW}.}

 The second part of Thm. \ref{thm:charcauchy} asserts that there is no loss of information on the level of purity of states when going from the cone $C$ to its interior $M_0$.
-The precise form of the statement comes from the fact that the one-particle Hilbert space associated to our Hadamard states, i.e. the completion of $\cH(\tilde C)$ for the inner product $(\cdot|(\lambda^++\lambda^-)\cdot)$, equals $|D_s|^{\12}L^2(\tilde C)$.
-The validity of such result appears to be very delicate, it would be for instance problematic for $|D_s|^{\alpha}L^2(\tilde C)$ with $\alpha<\12$ instead of $\alpha=\12$ and we do not know whether it holds for $d<3$.
+The precise form of the statement comes from the fact that the one-particle Hilbert space associated to our Hadamard states, i.e. the completion of $\cH(\tilde C)$ for the inner product $(\cdot|(\lambda^++\lambda^-)\cdot)$, equals $|D_s|^{-\12}L^2(\tilde C)$.
+The validity of such result appears to be very delicate, it would be for instance problematic for $|D_s|^{-\alpha}L^2(\tilde C)$ with $\alpha<\12$ instead of $\alpha=\12$ and we do not know whether it holds for $d<3$.
 The generalization of Thm. \ref{thm:charcauchy} to other geometrical situations is thus an interesting open problem, particularly relevant for the quantum field theoretical bulk-to-boundary correspondence.

-At this point it is worth mentioning that beside H\"ormander's work \cite{Ho} there is a considerable literature on the characteristic Cauchy problem for the Klein-Gordon equation, to mention only \cite{BW,cagnac,dossa}.
-However, known results require either more regularity or conditions on the support of the solution (usually both) and as such cannot be directly applied in our problem.
-It is possible, though, that our method presented in Subsect. \ref{sec22.2} can be used to bypass the often made space-compactness assumption.